for the Gnome2 file-manager

 The order of files is different from what you see with the 'ls' command.

-By default, in the 2000 to 2010 timeframe, Nautilus ignores special characters and leading zeros in filenames when sorting the files.
+By default, in releases around 2010, Nautilus ignores special characters and leading zeros in filenames when sorting the files.

 In many cases, this can make it hard to make a file appear where you want it in a directory listing.
 You can Google 'nautilus sort order' to see many examples of user frustration.